invenia/OPFSampler.jl/README.md

 [![Codecov](https://codecov.io/gh/invenia/OPFSampler.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/invenia/OPFSampler.jl)

 # Goal
 The goal of the package is to provide functions that take a power grid as input, vary its parameters and generate feasible DC- and AC-OPF samples along with the corresponding solutions.
-This helps the user to explore a variety of distinct active sets of constraints of synthetic cases and mimic the time-varying behavior of the OPF input parameters.
+This helps the user to explore a variety of distinct active sets of constraints of synthetic cases and mimic the time-varying behaviour of the OPF input parameters.

+We have made a publicly-available database of input samples for different grids for both DC and AC-OPF that have feasible OPF solution, which can be found in [here]().
+Further information about the samples and the related function can be found in the rest of this document.

 ## Sampler
 `RunDCSampler()` and `RunACSampler()` are the two main functions that generate DC- and AC-OPF samples, respectively.